openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/response/jwt_vp.json}}

 Note: the VP's `nonce` claim contains the value of the `nonce` of the presentation request and the `aud` claims contains the client id of the verifier.
-This allows the verifier to detect replay of a presentation as recommened in (#preventing-replay).
+This allows the verifier to detect replay of a presentation as recommended in (#preventing-replay).

 ## LDP VCs